List of SANFL wooden spoons: Wooden spoons by season

-Wooden spoons by current SANFL clubs
+Wooden spoons by SANFL clubs

 Bold indicates clubs currently playing in the SANFL.

 North Adelaide joined SAFA in 1888 as Medindie and renamed to its current name in 1893.

 West Torrens and Woodville merged at the end of the 1990 season.
 The merged club has never collected a wooden spoon.

 Adelaide AFL Crows reserves first competed in SANFL in 2014 season.